 PREDICT-HD uses a variety of tests to examine the nature and pattern of neurobiological changes and neurobehavioral changes that occur in the period leading up to a diagnosis of Huntington disease.
 The study also seeks to learn more about the beginning changes in thinking skills, emotional regulation, brain structure, and brain function as a person begins the transition from health to Huntington disease.
-Individuals 18 years of age or older at risk for Huntington disease who have tested positive for the Huntington disease gene mutation, and who have not been diagnosed with symptoms of Huntington disease may participate in this study.
-For more information, contact Stephen Cross at 319-384-1008 or firstname.lastname@example.org.
+Individuals 18 years of age or older at risk for Huntington disease who have tested positive or negative for the Huntington disease gene mutation may participate in this study.
+Participants will provide biological samples (including cerebral spinal fluid through a spinal tap procedure), undergo testing and answer questionnaires at the visit.
+For more information, contact Owen Wade at 319-353-4558 or firstname.lastname@example.org.

 HDQLIFE is an observational study that uses a variety of tests and questionnaires to measure participants’ quality of life related to their social, mental, physical and cognitive health.
 Researchers hope to develop a new measure to evaluate quality of life for those affected by Huntington disease.
 Once the measure has been refined and validated by this study, researchers could use the measure in future clinical trials to see if quality of life improves as a result of treatment.
-Individuals who have tested positive for the Huntington disease gene expansion are eligible to participate.
-Those in PREDICT-HD can participate with very little additional testing.
+This study is closed to new enrollment as follow-up visits continue.
 For more information, contact Courtney Shadrick at 319-353-5443 or email@example.com.

 Kids-HD is a brain imaging study run by Peg Nopoulos, MD, and her research team.
 The study looks at brain structure and brain function in kids from Huntington disease families to determine how the brain develops in those at-risk for Huntington disease from childhood through the course of their lives.
 Kids between the ages of 6 and 18 who have a parent or grandparent with Huntington disease may participate in this study.
-For more information, please contact Joy Goins at 319-467-5519 (toll-free: 866-514-0858) or firstname.lastname@example.org.
+Kids-JHD is similar to Kids-HD but for young people already having HD symptoms, and includes a clinical consult.
+For more information, please contact Sonia Slevinski (toll-free: 866-514-0858) or firstname.lastname@example.org.

 Clinical trials are typically studies in which participants are assigned a treatment (or placebo in double-blind trials), and their outcomes are measured, in order to find treatments that work in people.
-The following clinical trial is currently enrolling participants:
+The following clinical trials are active: